The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Samples and projected separations

-For the stellar binary population, we assume that the distribution of eccentricity $e$ is $\mathcal P_{e_{\rm bin}}$ uniform between $0\leq e<1$, while $\mathcal P_{q_{\rm bin}}$ is uniform with $q$ varying between $0.01\leq q\leq 1$, qualitatively reproducing the distributions observed for field solar-type binary stars with separations ranging from few au to $\sim 100$ au \citep{duchene2013,moe2017,offner2023}.
-The choice of the lower limit $q=0.01$ for the stellar binary distribution comes from the commonly used $13M_{\rm J}$ lower limit for deuterium burning, setting the threshold mass for which planets are usually considered brown dwarfs -- for a Solar mass primary star, such a limit translates to $q\gtrsim 0.01$.
+For the stellar binary population, we assumed that the distribution $\mathcal P_{e_{\rm bin}}$ of the eccentricity $e$ is uniform between $0\leq e<1$, while the distribution $\mathcal P_{q_{\rm bin}}$ of $q$ is uniform, with $q$ varying between $0.01\leq q\leq 1$.
+This qualitatively reproduces the distributions observed for solar-type field binary stars with separations ranging from few au to $\sim 100$ au \citep{duchene2013,moe2017,offner2023}.
+The choice of the lower limit $q=0.01$ for the stellar binary distribution is based on the commonly used $13M_{\rm J}$ lower limit for deuterium burning.
+This sets the threshold mass at which planets are typically considered to be brown dwarfs.
+For a solar-mass primary star, this limit translates into $q\gtrsim 0.01$.

-For the planet population, we use the distributions of eccentricities $e$, $\mathcal P_{e_{\rm p}}$, and mass ratios $q$, $\mathcal P_{q_{\rm p}}$, from the exoplanet population.
-We obtain them through kernel density evaluation (KDE) on the exoplanet dataset (\href{https://exoplanetarchive.ipac.caltech.edu}{NASA Exoplanet Archive}) with $a>2.5$ au and $q>5\times 10^{-4}$ .
-Here, the lower limit on the mass ratio constitutes a conservative estimate of the minimum mass required for gap opening in both gas and dust density distributions \citep{dipierro2017,zhang2018}.
-The probabilities are obtained by performing the KDE on the $\log$ of $e$ and $q$ of the exoplanets and exploiting the relations $\mathcal P_e=\mathcal P _{\log e}/e$ and $\mathcal P_q=\mathcal P _{\log q}/q$.
-A comparison between the exoplanet data and the distributions used is shown in Fig. \ref{fig:planeteccq}.
-The eccentricity distribution appears to be a Rayleigh distribution, consistent with \citet{zhou2007}.
-We note that we do not correct for observational bias.
+For the planet population, we used the distributions of the eccentricities $e$, $\mathcal P_{e_{\rm p}}$, and the mass ratios $q$, $\mathcal P_{q_{\rm p}}$, from the exoplanet population.
+We obtained them through a kernel density evaluation (KDE) from the exoplanet dataset (\href{https://exoplanetarchive.ipac.caltech.edu}{NASA Exoplanet Archive}) with $a>2.5$ au and $q>5\times 10^{-4}$ .
+The lower limit on the mass ratio here constitutes a conservative estimate of the minimum mass required for gaps to open in the gas and dust density distributions \citep{dipierro2017,zhang2018}.
+The probabilities were obtained by performing the KDE on the $\log$ of $e$ and $q$ of the exoplanets and by exploiting the relations $\mathcal P_e=\mathcal P _{\log e}/e$ and $\mathcal P_q=\mathcal P _{\log q}/q$.
+A comparison between the exoplanet data and the distributions is shown in Fig. \ref{fig:planeteccq}.
+The eccentricity distribution appears to be a Rayleigh distribution, which is consistent with \citet{zhou2007}.
+We note that we did not correct for observational bias.
 However, we do not expect observational bias to revert the general properties of $\mathcal P_{e_{\rm p}}$ and $\mathcal P_{q_{\rm p}}$.
-A few caveats deriving from our assumptions concerning the protoplanet population are discussed in Sec. \ref{sec:caveats}.
+A few caveats that derive from our assumptions for the protoplanet population are discussed in Sect. \ref{sec:caveats}.